BNSC1/android-notes/README.md

 ## Dependency Injection

-`activityViewModels()`: injects viewmodel shared in the activity

-Why use dependency injection?: easier refactoring, easier testing, easier to reuse code, easier collab, separate of concern
+Why use dependency injection?:
+- easier refactoring
+- easier testing
+- easier to reuse code
+- easier collab
+- separate of concern

 How DI works?: the service implements the interface, the client depends on the interface, the injector creates the service and injects it into the client